AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-actually-build-your-awesome-website-for-15.md

 Open the index.html on your web browser.

-<iframe src='https://gfycat.com/ifr/JointOrneryAllosaurus' frameborder='0' scrolling='no' width='640' height='357' allowfullscreen></iframe>
+<iframe src='https://gfycat.com/ifr/JointOrneryAllosaurus' frameborder='0' scrolling='no' width='100%' height='357' allowfullscreen></iframe>

 So that's the website, it still has the template text and titles, let's change that.

+Open the file index.html on a text editor.
+(You can use plain text editors like Notepad, Atom, Gedit and vim).

-The title: Also known as the tab text.
+Change the title: Also known as the tab text.

 I'm going to change it to Andre's Portfolio.
-<iframe src='https://gfycat.com/ifr/PerfumedMealyGroundbeetle' frameborder='0' scrolling='no' width='640' height='369' allowfullscreen></iframe>
+<iframe src='https://gfycat.com/ifr/PerfumedMealyGroundbeetle' frameborder='0' scrolling='no' width='100%' height='369' allowfullscreen></iframe>

-Next change the navigation title to your own.
+Next change the navigation bar title to your own.
-<iframe src='https://gfycat.com/ifr/PinkFineHammerkop' frameborder='0' scrolling='no' width='640' height='369' allowfullscreen></iframe>
+<iframe src='https://gfycat.com/ifr/PinkFineHammerkop' frameborder='0' scrolling='no' width='100%' height='369' allowfullscreen></iframe>

 Search for the word(s) you want to change, change it, save, and reload the page.